 Referring to (4), the depth of the tree, l, directly influences the power efficiency of the datacenter.
 The tree depth is determined by the number of hosts.
 The larger the datacenter is, the more the number of switches and links required to connect the hosts and the deeper the tree is.
-Therefore, smaller distributed datacenters, serving the users independently, are more power efficient than a single mega-datacenter model.
+Therefore, smaller distributed datacenters, serving the users independently, are more power efficient than a single mega-datacenter model, following a complete tree intra-datacenter topology.
 Loosely paraphrasing, in small datacenters, the tree depth is smaller, since the number of switches and links required to connect the hosts within a datacenter is directly related to the number of hosts.
 Therefore, the path should be traversed to reach a host contains less hops comparing to a deeper tree with more hosts.

-3.3 P2P-cloud Power consumption in communication infrastructure
+C. P2P-cloud Power consumption in communication infrastructure